kankankankankankan/github-trending/README.md

 ## C#

+* 【2024-03-29】[Unity-Technologies / megacity-metro](https://github.com/Unity-Technologies/megacity-metro) - Megacity-Metro: a thrilling shooter game, using Netcode for Entities for a multiplayer experience supporting 128+ players.
+Latest DOTS packages and Unity Gaming Services elevate the user experience, demonstrating how to craft engaging multiplayer games.
+* 【2024-03-29】[Preeaaw / Aviator-Predictor-FULL](https://github.com/Preeaaw/Aviator-Predictor-FULL) - Aviator Predictor is a tool designed for predicting multipliers in the Aviator betting game, helping players secure their earnings.
 * 【2024-03-22】[DevToys-app / DevToys](https://github.com/DevToys-app/DevToys) - A Swiss Army knife for developers.
 * 【2024-03-22】[microsoft / FASTER](https://github.com/microsoft/FASTER) - Fast persistent recoverable log and key-value store + cache, in C# and C++.
 * 【2024-03-22】[Taiizor / ReaLTaiizor](https://github.com/Taiizor/ReaLTaiizor) - ReaLTaiizor is a .NET WinForms control library that offers a wide range of components and is user-friendly and design-focused.